 The Meadow is allowed to grow to form a ‘flowery mead’ with wild flowers and bulbs.
 The grass is cut in August.
 Mown paths allow visitors to explore but please don’t walk on the long grass.
 Elm trees has robbed us of the high trees which Morris loved but the rooks are still ‘garrulous’ from the willows and new trees have been planted, including the scarce Black Poplar.

-We hope you enjoy wandering around the peaceful and beautiful grounds, as much as Morris and his family did.
+We hope you will enjoy wandering around the peaceful and beautiful grounds, as much as Morris and his family did.